 Mobile home insurance generally excludes:

 Flood damage: You typically need to buy separate flood insurance to help protect against flood damage.
-This coverage can be quite expensive, and you can purchase it from some private insurers or through the National Flood Insurance Program (NFIP).
-You should consider this coverage if you live in an area prone to flooding.1
+You can purchase a policy from some private insurers or through the National Flood Insurance Program (NFIP).
+You should consider this coverage if you live in an area prone to flooding.[?]

 Earthquake damage: You can usually buy earthquake coverage as an add-on benefit to your mobile home insurance policy.
 If you live somewhere prone to earthquakes, this type of coverage can potentially save you a lot of money.
-Like flood insurance, earthquake coverage is usually excluded from conventional insurance policies due to the expensive damage earthquakes cause.
+Like flood insurance, standard home insurance policies usually exclude earthquake coverage due to the expensive damage earthquakes can cause.

 Damage from negligence or wear and tear: Mobile home insurance is designed to protect against accidental damage, so it excludes issues that relate to how someone maintains their mobile home.
 It won’t cover rust, mold, wet or dry rot, vermin, rodents, water damage from sewers, drain back-ups, or other damage that occurs from negligence, poor maintenance, or wear and tear.